justEstif/project_battleship/src/assets/pseudocode.md

 # Project Battleship
-- Ship
-  - /id/: ships should have an id
-  - length: number
-  - sunk: boolean
-  - squaresOfShip: []
-  - addNewSquares([squares]): this.squaresOfShip
-  - isShipSunk(): this.sunk

 - Gameboard
   - squares: []
   - notShips: []: squares that are have no ships that were attacked